llamafilm/qsys-plugin-dadmom-controller/README.md

 The plugin provides 12 Spkr and Src toggle buttons which can be wired to other components.
 These are divided into 4 layers on the hardware device.

-When the Ref button is on, level is locked to 0dB.
+If the Ref Lock property is enabled, the Ref button locks the level at 0dB.

 LED intensity can be controlled on the Setup page.